md-ismaeel/All-in-One/Readme/react/README.md

 }
 ```

----

 ## Moderate Level Questions

 ### 11. What are React Hooks?
 Can you explain useState and useEffect with examples?

-**Answer:**
-Hooks are functions that let you use state and other React features in functional components.
-They were introduced in React 16.8.
+React Hooks are special functions that let you use state and other React features
+in functional components without writing a class.

-**useState:** Allows functional components to have state.
-Returns an array with current state and a function to update it.
+- useState: A hook that allows functional components to hold and update state.
+  It returns the current state and a function to update it.

-**useEffect:** Allows you to perform side effects (data fetching, subscriptions, etc.) in functional components.
+- useEffect: A hook that lets functional components perform side effects,
+  such as fetching data, subscribing to events, or updating the DOM,
+  and run code in response to state or prop changes.

 **Example:**

 ```
 import { useState, useEffect } from 'react';